Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Parallel time-stepping

-In~\cref{tab:csk}, we show the deviations in the foam cell concentration $|c_s^{(k)}(T_{\text{end}})-c_s^*(T_{\text{end}})|$ at final time $T_{\text{end}}$ after each iteration of the parareal algorithm for $P=10, 20, 30, 40$ and $50$ processes.
-We observe that the number of iterations $k_{\text{par}}$ decreases from four to three for $P\geq 20$.
-This is due to the fact, that the coarse problem is solved with the smaller time-step size $\lceil \frac{N_l}{P}\rceil \delta t$, which makes the coarse problem more expensive but also more accurate.
-In particular, we obtain a better approximation for the coarse values $\overline{c}_s^{(k)}(T_p)$ that are used as initial values in the fine problems in the next iterate.
-Since the number of parareal iterations $k_{\text{par}}$ is constant for all cases with $P\geq 20$, we get the lowest computational cost for $P=30$, which is close to $\sqrt{N_l}\approx 31.6$; cf. the discussion in~\cref{sec:compcost}.
-For $P=30$, $3\cdot 34=102$ micro problems need to solved on each process (step II.a) and $4\cdot 30 = 120$ micro problems within the coarse propagators (steps I and II.b).
-The total number of $222$ micro problems corresponds to a speed-up of around $4.5$ compared to a serial time-stepping scheme with the same fine-scale time-step size, which requires the solution of $1\,000$ serial micro problems.
-As is usual for two-level methods, for larger numbers of processes ($P$), the cost of the coarse problems gets dominant.
+Since the number of parareal iterations $k_{\text{par}}$ is constant for all cases with $P\geq 20$, we get the lowest computational cost for $P=30$, which is close to $\sqrt{N_f}\approx 31.6$; cf. the discussion in~\cref{sec:compcost}.
+For $P=30$, $3\cdot 34=102$ micro problems need to solved on each process (step II.a) and $4\cdot 30 = 120$ micro problems within the coarse propagators (steps I and II.b), {\reftwo i.e., $222$ micro problems in total}. {\reftwo Compared to a serial time-stepping scheme with the same fine-scale time-step size, which requires the solution of $N_f=1\,000$ serial micro problems, this corresponds to a speed-up of $\frac{1\,000}{222} \approx 4.5$; {\reftwo see also~\cref{eq:speedup}}.} As is usual for two-level methods, for larger numbers of processes ($P$), the cost of the coarse problems gets dominant.
 For $P=40$, we solve, for example, $3\cdot 25=75$ micro problems in the fine propagator compared to $4\cdot 40=160$ micro problems for the coarse propagator; this results in a total of $235$ micro problems and a speedup of $4.3$.

-When taking into account the computational resources, that is, when relating the speedup to the number of processes, the serial computation always has the best efficiency.
-This is to be expected because it converges within one sweep through all time steps.
+{\reftwo In order to relate the speed-up to the computational resources used, we define the computational efficiency by the ratio ${\displaystyle \frac{\text{speedup}}{P}}$ as a second measure to quantify the results.
+By definition, the serial computation always has the best efficiency,} as it converges within one sweep through all time steps.
 Even if the parareal algorithm would also converge within one iteration, the parallel computations come with additional costs since they require the solution of the coarse problem.

 In fact, using the serial computation as a reference in the comparison in~\cref{tab:csk}, the efficiency is best ($22\,\%$) for $P=10$ or $P=20$; it deteriorates for larger numbers of processes due to the increasing cost of the coarse problems.
 The low efficiency is a typical observation for parallel time integration methods, such as the parareal method and can be explained as follows: For $P=10$, for instance, 4 parareal iterations are required and each iteration requires the solution of all 1\,000 micro problems on the fine scale on the full time interval $[0,T_{\text{end}}]$.
 Hence, a total of 4\,000 micro problems has to be solved.
 Assuming that the time to solve a micro problem is approximately constant, we can not expect efficiencies above 25\%.
 Due to the additional cost of the coarse propagator, the efficiency is reduced to 22\%.
 However, since we can always compute 10 micro problems on the fine scale at the same time, we can still obtain a speedup of 2.2.